garychou/postindustrial/docs/teach-the-1k/the-workshop.md

 But it’s not really about the money.
 Instead, the money is a carrot that lures them through an obstacle course that forces them to learn real, valuable, lessons.

-"This class has taught me to have **confidence** in my opinion, curiosity, and (burgeoning) expertise on design."
+> "This class has taught me to have **confidence** in my opinion, curiosity, and (burgeoning) expertise on design."

 — Sarah Henry, ‘15

-"One of the key things I learned is the** huge gulf between theory and practise**."
+> "One of the key things I learned is the** huge gulf between theory and practise**."

 — Tony Chu, ‘13

-"...I embrace the **possibility of failure** as a learning opportunity..."
+> "...I embrace the **possibility of failure** as a learning opportunity..."

 — Leroy Tellez, ‘15

-"I’ve learned that **we are worthy of other people’s support**..."
+> "I’ve learned that **we are worthy of other people’s support**..."

 — Song Lee, ‘17

+We're going to talk about:

+* Core Concepts
+* How We Teach
+* How We Manage